 You need to keep an eye on the competitors and potential employers by tracking their social media pages (LinkedIn, Twitter, Facebook, Google+ and other PR).
 Signing up for job alerts, subscribing to industry newsletters, keeping the resume (and LinkedIn profile) updated, and keeping in touch with the right people (online and offline) are some of the best ways of passive job search.
 I particularly consider LinkedIn as a great tool to help with your passive job search.
 Reach out to the industry thought leaders & recruiters, and build relationships.
 Research, strategy, personal branding, networking and particularly relationships are the key to a successful passive job search.

 It’s all about staying ahead of the competition and make yourself more marketable by planning ahead.
-At the end of the day, starting a job search from scratch is time consuming.
-But, switching from passive job search mode to an active one is relatively easier.
+At the end of the day, starting a job search from scratch is time-consuming.
+But, switching from a passive job search mode to an active one is relatively easier.
 Read more on tips for passive job hunting.